-“It’s a great opportunity for students to make new friends … and be a witness,” said Dr. Manuel Morales, Associate Professor of Spanish, who oversees the program.
+“It’s a great opportunity for students to make new friends … and be a witness,” said Dr. Manuel Morales, Professor of Spanish, who oversees the program.

 Students going to Peru take classes at César Vallejo University, which signed an agreement with Maranatha in the fall of 2012.
 This agreement allows Maranatha students to take classes while teaching English at Cesar Vallejo.
 In return, César Vallejo helps pay the cost of the student’s stay in Peru.